 Drivers use this map on their mobile phone to find parking faster and easier instead of blindly driving around searching (Figure One).
-For parking control officers, the map directs them to where the parking violations are and improves their citation enforcement effectiveness (Figure Two).
+For parking control officers, the map below directs them to where the parking violations are and improves their citation enforcement effectiveness.

 While smart parking solutions provide improved visibility and effectiveness for both drivers and parking enforcement officers, that is not where the real innovation lies.
 In a previous article, I wrote that IoT innovation is not in the solution, but in what it allows organizations to become – agile, intelligent, and adaptive.

 Smart Parking – Key Stakeholders